 How to Embroider - BACKSTITCH

-- From the top of the fabric, put the needle down at (1) and then come up at (2) a short distance away.
-When you are testing this stitch, try putting the stitches 1/4 inch (6mm) apart.
+- From the underneath of the fabric, put the needle up at (1) and then down at (2) a short distance away.
+When you are testing this stitch, try putting the stitches ¼ inch (6mm) apart.
 Once you get experienced, you can do any distance.
 Smaller stitches tend to look neater.

 - Repeat until you have a line of stitching!